wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.31 -- Added the new "Back" button, as found on Roamio remotes (sends
+        "IRCODE BACK").
+This also has the keyboard shortcut 'b'.

+        New menu button "Mcr."
+(Macros) provides the functions formerly done by the "Clock" and (in 0.4 through 0.26) "SPS30" buttons (although "Vid." actually takes Clock's space in the grid.)
+Let me know if there are any other macro sequences I should include here.

+        New menu button "Vid."
+(Video Mode) to send the direct video switching codes -- see above for details.
+I don't recommend actually using this, but I include it for completeness.

+        Keyboard shortcuts are now bound to all buttons in Tkinter (as they had already been in Gtk), eliminating the problem of clicking on a button and losing keyboard shortcuts.
+Also, the shortcuts work with menu buttons now.

+        Version 0.14 of zeroconf.py -- see the pyzeroconf project for details.

+        New icon, reflecting new layout (as well as OS X 10.10).

 0.30 -- Zeroconf announcements without an "swversion" field no longer
         cause errors.
 (These could be returned by rproxy in some cases.)